 Rachel has been with Interaction for two years.
-Her main responsibilities are: working alongside the people we serve, stakeholders, management and front line staff to oversee the operations of Interaction group housing facilities.
+Her main responsibilities are: working alongside the people we support, stakeholders, management and front line staff to oversee the operations of Interaction group housing facilities.
 She ensures her team provides high quality service, to create an empowering work environment that is performance driven with an engaged staff culture, and encourages teamwork through communication and innovation.

 Rachel says what she loves most about her job is the challenge, but most importantly having impact.
 Seeing the people we support living the life they desire, achieving goals, learning new skills, growing and being happy.
-To support not only the people we serve, but the staff through challenges and obstacles to achieve positive outcomes.
+To support not only our participants, but the staff through challenges and obstacles to achieve positive outcomes.

-According to Rachel, becoming Cluster Manager has been the biggest achievement in her professional career thus far.
+According to Rachel, this role has been the biggest achievement in her professional career thus far.
 She has been working within the community services sector alongside people with a range of disabilities, mental health and early intervention for ten plus years.
 Straight out of high school with a fascination for mental health she completed her Bachelor degree in Social Science, then applied for a job in mental health and fell into disability instead.
 She has never looked back, and could never envision her life doing anything else.

 Outside of work, given that Rachel’s favourite past-time is shopping – her local Westfields is probably where you will find her!
 She also enjoys sport, and tries to get in as much family/friend time as she can – especially if it involves a cheeky apple martini…

 Observing the growth and development of new participants once they have transitioned into the program is what Sladjana loves about her job.

 Toufic is one of Interaction’s invaluable House Managers who has been with us for over 10 years.

 With a very impressive 26 years in the Disability sector, Toufic has even work in the Special Olympics as a coach, supporting and helping clients compete at an international level.